This post contains affiliate links.

-Hey guys, today I am sharing a long post on using the Cricut Maker’s Knife Blade to cut wood!
+Today we’re talking all about using the Cricut Maker’s Knife Blade to cut wood!
 I love this option because it feels like where all of my worlds meet: woodworking, crafting, and DIY home projects. 🙂

-So, both of the machines are great, but the Maker kicks it up a notch.
-The Cricut Maker is a commercial grade machine for serious crafters.
-It cuts the most materials out of all Cricut machines—hundreds of materials from delicate paper to leather.
+Both the Maker and the Explore Air 2 machines are great.
+But the Maker kicks it up a notch.
+It is a commercial grade machine for serious crafters and cuts the most materials out of all Cricut machines—hundreds of materials from delicate paper to leather.

 The Maker’s Adaptive Tool System is a professional cutting technology that isn’t available on other machines.
 This system controls the direction of the blade and the pressure of the cut based on your material.
 It does the thinking for you.